WSU-kduncan/ceg3120-Nanomarine/Projects/Project0/git-guide.md

   - Used to join multiple development histories together.
   - `git merge *branch name*`
 - pull
+  - Used to copy a remote repository to your local repository
+  - `git pull *repository*`
 - branch
 - checkout
 - ~~init~~